barricklab/breseq/src/doc/installation.rst

 Installation
 ==============

-|breseq| is a command line tool implemented in C++ and R. It is compatible with a variety of UNIX-like platforms, including Linux, MacOSX, and Cygwin.
+|breseq| is a command line tool implemented in C++ and R. It is compatible with a variety of UNIX-like platforms, including Linux, MacOSX, and Windows Subsystem for Linux (WSL).

 The most recent |breseq| binary distributions and source code packages are available for download from `GitHub <https://github.com/barricklab/breseq/releases>`_.
 The instructions in the following sections explain how to install |breseq| using these files.